zz-roba/UdonPieCompiler/README.md

 * The `this_trans` keyword represents this.UnityEngineTransform object for that object
 * The `this_gameObj` keyword represents this.UnityEngineGameObject object for that object
 * Built-in function `instantiate`
+* Udon Extern completion\
+  Code completion is realized by
+   "Python class file provided by [@Grim_es](https://twitter.com/Grim_es)" and "Editor with code completion function".\
+   The usage is described below.
+   (`How to use Udon Extern completion`)

 ## Requirement